aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 > Add a step by step tutorial for remote desktop UltraVNC and Sharing files on network locations
 > [This Video](https://www.youtube.com/watch?v=4pO9Pvz3nBQ)

+>[!NOTE]
+> About the OpenShowVar Client : there is no C++ library for this type of clients , so we need to create one.
+> The Client is quite simple and only covers the needs of the project also it will be used in ros2_kr3r540_interface package.
 ## Software/s

 ## Testing